About the Hungry Little Minds in Manchester:

 Story and activity videos

-On our Facebook page we will upload monthly videos from a storyteller who will be reading a story, which will include themed artwork from the gallery and activity ideas linked to the story.
+On our Facebook page we upload videos from a storyteller who will be reading a story, which will include themed artwork from the gallery and activity ideas linked to the story.
 Take a look at the ones we’ve already released below.
-They are posted on the first Saturday of each month at 12pm and followed up with lots of interesting activity ideas throughout the month.
 We would love to hear your thoughts, so please let us know if you enjoyed them by commenting in the posts.

 - 'The Snail and the Whale' written by Julia Donaldson and illustrated by Axel Scheffler and published by Macmillan Children’s Books.
 Watch this video here.